muthuram2001126/muthuram-dev-folio/README.md

 ## Can I connect a custom domain to my Lovable project?

+if u are making changes to the code locally commit and push the code then npm run build then num run deploy

+this will we deployed using the gh-pages branch in github pages

 Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.